boli9301/Open-Source-Chinese-Electric-Power-System-Data/Data/README.md

 # Open-Source-Chinese-Electric-Power-System-Data

+## Data

-SourceData contains all data in accessible CSV format.
+- SourceData contains all data in accessible XLSX format.
+- ShapeData contains the shapefile of Guangxi Province.
+- Intermediate storages the data collected from OSM database in .graphml format.

+## Code

-Power_visualization.py is used to visualize power plant and transmission line information.
+- Power_visualization.py is used to visualize power plant and transmission line information.

+## Result

+- The folder "Figure" storages the visualization result in .png format.